There are tons of resources to help you narrow down your choices. Here are a few things to keep in mind when making your selection:

 Well, you've done it!
 You've narrowed the thousands of schools down to about 10 schools that interest you.
 Now it's time to get an even better understanding of where you might spend the next 4 years of your life.

 3) Talk to alumni, visit campus (if possible), and ask people you trust.
-College Prowler publishes great student-to-student guidebooks that offer insider information about campus life in its entirety.
+College Niche publishes great student-to-student guidebooks that offer insider information about campus life in its entirety.
 Now that you've selected your schools of interest, you can start Filling Out Applications and Obtaining Financial Aid.

 As you look into selecting the perfect school, keep in mind that different schools will offer different financial aid packages.
 Make sure that you prepare to fill out the financial aid applications well in advance and seek the assistance of a financial aid consultant to ensure that you are preparing financially to go to school.